csmith1188/spaceelvesonjetbikes/newgoals.md

 #########   ########          ###        ########### ###    ###  ########     ###
 -->

+- Improve FPS
+- fix direction change src bug
+- tiled images in ISO
+- Shoot along z rotation in iso view

+- perspective drawing

+- formbar login
+- highscores
+- A* pathing
+- Gamepad and touch screen buttons
+- Waves and Wind

-- high scores
+- graphics
 - music
-- graphics
+- chat rooms
--- fix direction change src bug
-- ship
+- game rooms
 - all players in one list
 - janky menus (better menu handling)
 - for honor countdown and best of 5
-- ISO draw
-- A* pathing
-- Gamepad and touch screen buttons
 - Create more bullet types
 - Inventory Management
 -- X is pickup, A is always Sword, never drop A